Follow Italianism

 The referendum campaign was driven by a strong mobilization of Generation Z, with the support of artists and influencers such as Ghali and Zerocalcare.
 In September, 640 signatures were collected in the last days of the campaign, exceeding expectations and consolidating the movement.

-If approved, the referendum will have an impact not only on the time needed for naturalization, but also in the recognition of millions of young immigrants living in Italy without citizenship.
+If approved, the referendum will impact not only the time required for naturalization, but also the recognition of millions of young immigrants living in Italy without citizenship.

 The referendum on citizenship could be held between April and June 2025, in the so-called “referendum day”, which will include other topics.